instructor-ai/instructor/docs/blog/posts/together.md

 )

-# By default, the patch function will patch the ChatCompletion.create and ChatCompletion.acreate methods. to support response_model parameter
+# By default, the patch function will patch the ChatCompletion.create and ChatCompletion.create methods to support the response_model parameter
 client = instructor.patch(client, mode=instructor.Mode.TOOLS)